CarterRGreen/CS2610FinalProject/SoftwareDevelopmentPlan.md

-        create a state variable "name" that will hold the card name create a state variable "type" that will hold the card type create a state variable "set" that will hold the set create a state variable "url" that will hold the card url create a state variable "amountToAdd" that will hold the amount to add to something create a state variable "whereToAdd" that will hold where to add the card (Collection, Wanted, or Deck) create a state variable "deckToAddTo" that will hold the name of the deck to add the card to (if we are adding to a deck)
+        create a state variable "name" that will hold the card name create a state variable "type" that will hold the card type create a state variable "set" that will hold the set create a state variable "image" that will hold the card image url create a state variable "amountToAdd" that will hold the amount to add to something create a state variable "whereToAdd" that will hold where to add the card (Collection, Wanted, or Deck) create a state variable "deckToAddTo" that will hold the name of the deck to add the card to (if we are adding to a deck)